shurutech/mql/README.md

 ## Next Steps/Features
 We plan to continue building after the initial release and look forward to the feedback from the community.
 As of now we have following features planned out for next releases.

+ - Implementation of query execution
- - Directly connected dbs and  SQL query results on the frontend.
+ - Improve directly connected dbs and SQL query results
  - Get a working query if the present query fails to run.
  - Show natural language response and data visualisation.
  - User can integrate slack or similar apps to get NL query result there.
- - Test retool to generate the queries.
+ - Test [retool](https://retool.com/products/ai) to generate the queries.

 ## Contribution Guidelines